AY2021S2-CS2103T-W14-3/tp/docs/UserGuide.md

 Format: `findTasksFor NAME`

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:**
-The NAME specified can only belong to 1 Member while a NAME that does not exist in the Member List will return 0 tasks listed
+The NAME specified can only belong to 1 Member while a NAME that does not exist in the Member List will return no tasks assigned to member.
 </div>

 Examples: